 Where appropriate, you should liaise with your line manager about completion of the data report form.
-Breach reporting is encouraged throughout the School and staff are
+Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
+They can seek advice from their line manager, GDPR Champion or the DPO.

 Once reported, you should not take any further action in relation to the breach.
 In particular you must not notify any affected individuals or regulators or investigate further.
-The CEO will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.
+The CEO will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO

-Managing and Recording The Breach
+6. Managing and recording The Breach

-On being notified of a suspected personal data breach, CEO will notify the DPO.
+On being notified of a suspected personal data breach, COO will notify the CEO.
 Collectively they will take immediate steps to establish whether a personal data breach has in fact occurred.
 If so they will take steps to:-